ikus060/minarca/minarca-client/doc/configuration.md

 ## Environment variables

 In addition to configuration files, you may pass environment variables.
-The options name must be uppercase and prefixed with `RDIFFWEB_`.
+The options name must be uppercase and prefixed with `MINARCA_`.
 As an example, if you want to change the port used to listen for HTTP request for 8081, you must define `server-port` option as follow.

-    RDIFFWEB_SERVER_PORT=8081
+    MINARCA_SERVER_PORT=8081

 ## Command line arguments